 If your agency or organization provides services to offenders or parolees or has a prisoner re-entry program, why not include tax information to help recently released individuals with their taxes?
 Take a look at the FREE products here!
 You can share the DVD and use the easy-to-follow facilitator’s guide with everything you need to deliver training.
 There also a FREE brochure developed by the IRS to help these individuals understand their tax responsibilities, the benefits of filing income taxes, the available tax credits and much more.
 Here is more background PDF on a national effort and opportunities to become involved.
 Check out the products below for your prisoner re-entry program!
 Get Right with Your Taxes Publication Intended Use/Audience Ordering Guidelines Pub.
 4931 (DVD) English version Spanish version Re-entry coordinator for the soon-to-be-released prisoner audience.
 FREE One copy per correctional facility Pub 4924 -Facilitator's Guide English version PDF Spanish version PDF Provides detailed instructions to anyone administering the outreach sessions.
 FREE One copy per facilitator Pub.
 4925 - Life Cycle Brochure English version PDFSpanish version PDF Contains helpful resources and tax information written for the soon-to-be-released prisoner audience.
 FREE One copy for each audience member/re-entry program participant Publication 4931, Get Right with Your Taxes video, is available online at any time from any internet connection.
 It highlights all the good things about getting right with taxes, e.g., refunds, tax credits, proof of income, Social Security benefits, peace of mind, etc. For use in a re-entry session, you may wish to order a DVD of this production for optimum viewing and teaching.
 These products can be ordered through the toll-free number 800-Tax-Form (800-829-3676), from IRS Forms and Publications online, by sending an email to the SPEC Partner email address or by contacting your local SPEC relationship manager.
-Public Service Announcements - for FREE placement on websites, electronic newsletters, emails and other communication vehicles.
-Myth Buster - a product of the Federal Interagency Reentry Council - one in a series of fact sheets intended to clarify existing federal policies that affect formerly incarcerated individuals and their families.
+The Reentry Services Directory was developed by the National Reentry Resource Center (NRRC) to help individuals who have been incarcerated and their families find local reentry services.